Short answer, read this first

 For two people, three nights, arriving Friday afternoon and leaving Monday morning:

 The same weekend in Tallinn or Prague is typically 40–80% more.
-That's the zeitgeist explanation in one paragraph: Riga in December is genuinely good and genuinely cheap, and word is getting out.
+That's the zeitgeist explanation in one paragraph: Riga in December is good and cheap, and word is getting out.

 Who this trip isn't for